 An Interview with The Pearl Project and Chance to Win!
+(Giveaway Closed)

 November is Lung Cancer Awareness Month.
 Throughout the month, we’ll be spreading the word about the many lung cancer awareness and advocacy efforts of the community, and sharing ways to get involved.
 Today, we’re featuring Kristina Corrales Raso, founder of The Pearl Project.
 Read about her efforts below, and enter to win two bracelets from The Pearl Project at the bottom of the post!
 Keep one for yourself, and share the other to even further spread awareness!